 Primate learning and cognition

-I conduct behavioral studies with our two resident families of capuchin monkeys to better understand how primates perceive and process their world.
+I conduct behavioral studies in a variety of settings and species to better understand how primates perceive and process their world.